Aleppo was never meant to fall.

 So Syrian-Turkish rapprochement stood as of this summer.
 Then it deteriorated.

 Now with Iraqi mediation, the regime agreed to a plan for a joint operation aimed at expelling the U.S.-backed Kurds in eastern Syria.
 That plan remained in place until August but fell apart thereafter due to disagreements over the specifics.
 Assad insisted on conducting ground operations with only Turkish air cover, excluding Turkish forces from direct involvement.
-Erodgan was skeptical about his intentions and designs for the borderlands once this mission was complete.
+Erdogan was skeptical about his intentions and designs for the borderlands once this mission was complete.

 The final indignity seems to have come two weeks ago.

 During his visit to Saudi Arabia for the Arab and Islamic summit on Nov.
 11, Assad turned down Saudi Crown Prince Mohammed bin Salman’s request to meet with Erdogan, a snub which followed earlier refusals by Assad since 2022 reconciliation talks got underway.
 Assad also wouldn’t budge on the 22-mile buffer zone demand.
-The most he’d go was 10.
+The furthest he’d go was 10.

 Turkey’s buffer zone now stretches over 30 miles deep — and that’s assuming the rebels are done marching, which they evidently are not.
 Assad will have little choice but to agree to Erdogan’s new terms and conditions and meet him across the table in a thoroughly abased form.
 Turkey finds itself with an embarrassment of riches, the custodian of both Idlib and Aleppo.

-For its part, the U.S. is sitting this affair out, at least until and unless HTS and its confederates threaten the SDF on the eastern banks of the Euphrates, at least while American boots are still on the ground there.
+For its part, the U.S. is sitting this affair out, until and unless HTS and its confederates threaten the SDF on the eastern banks of the Euphrates, at least while American boots are still on the ground there.

 In its first and only statement, the Biden National Security Council emphasized its mild pleasure at seeing Assad humiliated thanks to his overreliance on wobbly Russian and Iranian guarantors, but wanted nothing to do with HTS, a U.S.-designated terrorist group.
 Biden’s counterterrorism-only approach to Syria, a legacy of the Barack Obama administration, means that U.S. policy is designed around ensuring the Islamic State doesn’t return and, now, that Iran’s “ring of fire” in the Levant is permanently doused to protect Israel.
 Amos Hochstein, the departing U.S. special envoy to the region, is reportedly discussing sanctions relief for Assad with the Emiratis in exchange for the regime’s severance of all ties with Tehran.
 (Nice work if you can get it, especially since Quds Force militias are the only ground force capable of mounting an effort to recapture lost territory.)